cseanburns/personal_knowledge_mgmt/src/2a-email-management.md

 Email clients are designed to handle multiple email accounts and provide a unifying interface for all your email.
 They can work offline, which can be helfpul when traveling or otherwise without a connection.
-They are often better at search and some clients, like Thunderbird, can be ehanced with plugins or theming.
+They provide calendar and to-do functionality, and they are often better at search.
+Some email clients, like Thunderbird, can be ehanced with plugins or theming.
 One of their main benefits is that they can download your email, which is useful if you lose or change email accounts.

 ## Conclusion

 In addition to managing our personal knowledge, one of the main points of this work is to become adept at using the various technologies that are available to us.
-If we're only passive users of technology, then that technology can easily overwhelm us.
+If we're only passive users of communication technologies, then those technologies can become overwhelming.
-Active and intentional use of technology and of the specific functions that the technologies provide can actually help improve our lives and our personal knowledge management workflows.
+Active and intentional use of technology and of the specific functions that the technologies provide can help improve our lives and our personal knowledge management workflows.

 In this lesson, we learned how to think strategically about email services.